lefpap/research-getaway-test/front-matter-cms/src/content/blog/02-astro-sphere-getting-started/index.md

 ---
 title: "Astro Sphere: Getting Started"
 summary: "You've downloaded and installed the project.
 Let's hit the ground running."
+cover: "./post-2.jpg"
 date: "Mar 16 2024"
 draft: false
 tags:
   - Tutorial
   - Astro
   - Astro Sphere
 ---

 Astro Sphere is designed to be configurable.
 This article will cover the basics on